 Brain space is freed with the intention of bringing more joy and fulfillment into the everyday.
 This break from the anxiety and stress allows healing and progress.

 I’m am trying out a lot of new things with my newfound brain power.
 I’ve noticed that when I start to chisel out new space, the activities I turn to in order to free it are often good distractions.

-Things my reclaimed brain space has been used on include:
+Things my reclaimed brain space has been used on (instead of ED) include: